 What can we do to counteract impostor syndrome?

 First, we need to recognize and celebrate our achievements.
 We need to do this without devaluing them, which can be hard.
 How to do this?
 You can focus on finding one thing you did right today.
 You can also take some time to celebrate your achievement.
 Tell people about it and avoid phrases like “I just got lucky” or “anyone could have done it”.
 Your goal is to begin to recognize your strengths.

 Another tip is to identify your strengths and weak areas.
 We are not perfect, and recognizing that we do have specific weaknesses can help counteract the feeling that we are fakes and bad at everything.
 It’s essential to avoid the temptation of just saying very general aspects.
 Instead, it’s useful to identify realistic weaknesses and seeing what one can do to balance them out.

-If you would like to know more about the Imposter Syndrome, I can recommend this podcast interview with my colleague Melissa Parks on the Expat Cast podcast.
-You might have heard me mention Melissa a few times here, as we have been working together for a while now, running a peer supervision group and an online therapist book club, and soon, we will be launching a community for international location independent therapists!
+If you would like to know more about Imposter Syndrome, I can recommend this podcast interview with my colleague Melissa Parks on the Expat Cast podcast.
+You might have seen me mention Melissa a few times on this blog already, as we have been working together for many years and are running the Location Independent Therapists (LIT) Community together.

 Have you ever felt like an imposter?
 How did you react and what has helped you so far?
 What are you going to try next time you feel like an imposter?